跳至主要內容

 iv.
 Grade C or above in GCSE/GCE O-Level English; or

 v.
-Other equivalent qualifications
+Other equivalent qualifications on a case-by-case basis.

 4. Interview